Schools Worldwide Removing the Wi-Fi and Reducing Exposure

 - 2000 LA School Board Resolution Opposing Cell Tower Placement on Schools — Calls for precautions with wireless.
 ‘Whereas, Recent studies suggest there is evidence that radio-frequency radiation may produce “health effects” at “very low field” intensities’

 Safety Issues Related to the LAUSD RFR Thresholds : Los Angeles School District states they use precautionary RFR guidelines- however even a threshold at 10,000 times lower than FCC limits is not safe because peer reviewed published scientific research has shown harm at levels hundreds of thousands times lower than FCC limits.
 The school district is in fact increasing wireless exposures with Wi-Fi access points and increasing exposure to students and staff.
-The LAUSD is not ensuring safety with these actions- but has taken a step in the right direction by banning cell towers at schools and instituting a RFR threshold at 10,000 less than the FCC.
-More needs to be done by LAUSD to ensure safety for students and staff as the current exposures continue to be excessive.
+LAUSD is not ensuring safety with these actions.
 In addition the LAUSD measures the radiation in the building by averaging the power density which masks areas of high intensity and peak exposures.
-From a human health standpoint, the RFR measurements must include peak readings in addition to the length of time children are exposed however the LA USD does not consider peak exposures nor the duration of exposures in the classroom.
+From a human health standpoint, the RFR measurements need to include peak readings in addition to the cumulative length of time children are exposed to RF radiation in order to fully understand their exposure.
 Until these measures are taken, one cannot adequately evaluate the EMF environment.

 SCHOOLS THAT ARE REMOVING WI-FI OR REDUCING CHILDREN’S EXPOSURE

 NOTE: EHT is listing these actions as they happen.
 Sometimes things change over time.
 Please contact us if information needs updating.
 Please also contact us if a school needs to be on this list that we have not identified.